mIRC-Scripters/mirckb/docs/source/identifiers/parseline.rst

     $parseline

-.. note:: For ''out'' lines, $parseline is terminated with a $LF character that is not visible when viewed in mIRC.
+.. note:: For ``out`` lines, $parseline is terminated with a $LF character that is not visible when viewed in mIRC.
 You may wish to remove this with:

 .. code:: text